- Massage and proper food are some of the best home remedies you can give a dog for gas.

 Although it’s not my most favorite part about dogs, excess gas or dog flatulence isn’t usually a cause for alarm.
 Still, I would advise you to check with your veterinarian to ensure there isn’t an underlying health problem, such as irritable bowel syndrome, inflammatory bowel disease, and intestinal parasites, before you try any home remedies for dog gas.
 The good news is that most problems that cause gas in dogs can be treated easily or avoided altogether if you know what to look for and how to treat it.

-Bacterial fermentation of nutrients can cause gas to form in the intestinal tract and be released.
+Bacterial fermentation of nutrients can cause smelly gas to form in the intestinal tract and be released.
 A more frequent reason for gas is that an animal swallows too much air.
 When a dog gas is developed from bacterial fermentation, the reason is usually from a change in its diet.
-An owner may change a dog’s food because of dietary preference.
-The reason for gas resulting from bacteria could be that your pooch got into something that caused the upset in the dog’s stomach.
+An owner may change a dog’s food because of the dog’s dietary preference, or to address a health issue like yeast infection.
+Another reason for gas resulting from bacteria could be that your pooch got into something that caused the upset in the dog’s stomach.
 The culprit could be food in the garbage can.
 Foods that may cause excess gas in dogs include:

 - High-fiber foods

 These foods are problematic for dogs to digest, and it’s harder for their bodies to expend the excess gas.